xsonali/terraform-hubspoke/README.md

 ## **Features**

 • Hub-and-Spoke network architecture with centralized routing, traffic management, private DNS, and enhanced security posture
+• VNet peering between Hub and Spoke for seamless and secure cross-network communication
 • Network Security Groups (NSGs) and Azure Firewall rules for comprehensive traffic control
 • Automated deployment of Linux and Windows VMs using cloud-init
 • Azure DNS zones and A record management for internal and external name resolution